 Holiday Train Visits Mauston

-The Holiday Train visits Mauston again to lift everyone’s holiday spirits.
-It will chug into Mauston on Monday, December 4th and will come to a safe stop where the track intersects Division St. near Tremont St. The train will arrive promptly at 4:15pm.
+The Holiday Train chugs it’s way into Mauston on Wednesday, December 4th, 2019 and will come to a safe stop where the track intersects Division Street near Tremont Street.
+The train will arrive promptly at 4:00pm.

 The Canadian Pacific Holiday Train is about 1,000 feet in length with 14 brightly decorated rail cars.
 Each car is decorated with hundreds of thousands of technology-leading LED lights and holiday designs.
-The CP Holiday Train will be rolling through Wisconsin again this year with 13 stops throughout the state from Sturtevant to LaCrosse from Dec 2nd through the 4th.
+The CP Holiday Train will be rolling through Wisconsin with 13 stops throughout the state from Sturtevant to LaCrosse.

-Once the train stops the stage door will lower and the concert with Terri Clark, Dallas Smith and Kelly Prescott will begin at 4:25pm.
+Once the train stops the stage door will lower and the concert will begin with Meghan Patrick, Tanika Charles and Kelly Prescott starting at 4:15pm.
 As all proceeds go to the local Food Pantry, there will be a brief presentation with local officials and food pantry staff.
-The band will performa mix of country and holiday-themed songs.
-The train stays for about a half hour when it moves on to its next stop.
-Once the band plays its last song, the stage door closes and the train leaves.
+The band will perform a mix of country and holiday-themed songs.
+The Holiday Train stays for about a half hour when it moves on to its next stop.
+Once the band plays its last song, the stage door closes and the Holiday Train leaves until next year.

 Safety first!
 Please keep a safe distance away from the train and watch that small children are clear of it as it moves out of town.